Opinion | Cawthorn’s ‘orgies’ line shows how right-wing politics can boomerang

 These lawmakers marinate in various far-right conspiracy theories and other assorted crackpottery, even if they claim to not be adherents.
 Central to those theories is that the political enemy is not just wrong about policy or ideology, but has created a secret, horrifying world of decadence and perversion.

-At the far end, QAnon believers think Democratic leaders run a trans-national pedophile ring.
-While “respectable” Republicans won’t say that, they will badger a Supreme Court nominee for hours about child pornography, in the apparent awareness of how deep QAnon sentiments run within the GOP base.
+At the far end, QAnon believers think Democratic leaders run a transnational pedophile ring.
+While “respectable” Republicans won’t say that, they will badger a Supreme Court nominee for hours about child pornography, in apparent awareness of how deep QAnon sentiments run within the GOP base.

 But Cawthorn went too far when he responded to a question about whether the over-the-top melodrama “House of Cards” accurately depicted Washington: